• Skip to main content

 Top tip

-• You may want a lighter lime flavor, when making the cream cheese frosting add in half the lime juice and taste before adding more.
+• You may want a lighter lime flavor; when making the cream cheese frosting add half the lime juice and taste before adding more.

-• This recipe is very easy to mix with just a spoon if you make sure to bring the cream cheese and butter to room temperature and softened.
+• This recipe is easy to mix with just a spoon if you bring the cream cheese and butter to room temperature and soften it.

 sliced courgette cake on silver serving tray.